rhysb05/iLFQA/experiments/readme.txt

-Each folder is named for the model that was used in the experiment. distillbart, gpt2, and T5 are text generation models. iTA works by calculating the TF-IDF for each paragraph in the documents relevant to a question.
+Each folder is named for the model that was used in the experiment. distillbart, gpt2, and T5 are text generation models. iLFQA works by calculating the TF-IDF for each paragraph in the documents relevant to a question.
 After five appropriate paragraphs are collected, they are each assigned confidence scores using roberta.